Pi-hils/models/README.md

 The program should then filter the array of supplied talent, and output the names of talent whose location matches the location supplied.
 The supplied location should be consider case-insensitive, and the order in which names are outputted is not important.

+2 arguement.
+1st to be model info (constant),2nd location
 ## Example
 input                                         |   Output
 [